The Birth of King Jesus

 ° Bethlehem of the Tribe of Judah & Bethlehem of the Tribe of Zebulun

 ° Mary never lived in Bethlehem Ephratah, so how would Jesus be born in that location?
-She lilved a 5-to-7-day journey north, but God moved Rome in such a way that they would end up there on time
+She lived a 5-to-7-day journey north, but God moved Rome in such a way that they would end up there on time

 ° Jesus' goings forth have been from eternity!